 Handling fees refer to the labor associated with collecting inventory for an order, packing products into a box with the appropriate packaging materials, generating a shipping label, loading the shipment onto a truck, and any other movement that happens in the warehouse.
 In other words, handling fees include many steps of the overall order fulfillment process.
-Handling fees increase as more touchpoints are required, such as kitting, gift wrapping, adding customization or inserts, etc.
+Handling fees increase as more touch points are required, such as kitting and assembly, gift wrapping, adding customization or inserts, etc.

 Why you can’t overlook shipping and handling

 Shipping and handling should be just as important to you as it is for your customers.
 Between the costs incurred, your reputation and ability to meet customer expectations, and keeping up with the competition, shipping and handling has a major effect on customer acquisition and loyalty.